What Is Bee “Swarming” Exactly?

 what Should You Do if You See Swarming?

 Honey bees are precious these days, which is why it’s important to try to save a colony if you see one swarming, or if you have one in a spot where you don’t want it.
-During a swarm, bees will typically cluster onto a tree or branch for a short amount of time, this might be a few minutes or a couple of days, so the “scout” bees can find a new place.
-The good news is honey bees are relatively docile when they’re swarming because they are carrying honey, and don’t have a hive to defend.
-This doesn’t mean you can poke them with a stick, but it’s a nice time to stand back and observe them (always use caution).
+During a swarm, bees tend to gather on a tree or branch for a brief period, ranging from a few minutes to a couple of days.
+This gives the “scout” bees a chance to locate a new location.
+The good news is that swarming honey bees are generally calm since they are preoccupied with carrying honey and do not have a hive to defend.
+However, this does not mean you should provoke them.
+It is a great opportunity to observe them from a safe distance while exercising caution.

 The best way to help out the honey bees is to call a beekeeper in your area to capture the swarm.
 You can find one by searching for local beekeeping organizations, or contact your local Extension office, as many offer beekeeping classes and might have the information of who keeps bees in your town.
 Contacting any of these organizations is a good step in finding a beekeeper who is more than happy to rescue a colony.
 Typically, a beekeeper will not charge for a removal, unless there is an additional cost for equipment rental, as the bees are valuable enough.